From reactive support to proactive inclusion

 Bringing lived experience of disability alongside deep knowledge of education systems, Carly translates accessibility into practical, workable solutions that make a real difference in learning environments.

-Register to secure your place and get access to the recording if you can’t attend live.
+Register to get access to the webinar recording

 Discover more webinars